tekartik/sqflite/sqflite/README.md

 concurrent access is to open a database multiple times but it only works on iOS as Android reuses the same database object.
 I also thought a native thread could be a potential future solution however on android accessing the database in another thread is blocked while in a transaction...
-* Currently INTEGER are limited to -2^63 to 2^63 - 1 (although Android supports bigger ones)

 ## More